pericles-tpt/pretty_fast_find/README.md

 Comparing these (rough) results to the benchmarks above, `pff`'s performance improvement appears to exceed the increase in memory consumption (as a percentage) in all cases except for `find`.

-NOTE: These results only apply for unsorted runs.
-Since each thread can print its results and then discard them immediately.
-However, in order to sort results `pff` needs to store every result until the end of the program in order to sort and print them all out at once.
+NOTE: These results only apply for unsorted runs, where each thread can print its results and then immediately discard them.
+However, when sorting results `pff` needs to store every result until the end of the program in order to sort and print them out all out at once.
 As a result, `pff` has been observed to use as much as 60MB of memory when sorting in the "large" benchmark (albeit this usage occurs for < 20ms).

 ### Sorting
 The alternative programs don't have in-built sort functionality as far as I know.
 You can pipe their output to the unix `sort` command, but this increases the time taken for each program by ~645ms for the "large" test.